SchwarzIT/go-code-review/README.md

 ## 📜 Swagger Documentation

-During development, access the Swagger UI at `http://localhost:<API_PORT>/swagger/index.html` to explore and test the API endpoints interactively.
+During **development**, access the Swagger UI at `http://localhost:<API_PORT>/swagger/index.html` to explore and test the API endpoints interactively.

 ## 🛠️ Configuration